 Air Berlin cancels flights as pilots call in sick

-Departures information on its website showed flights canceled from a range of German airports including Berlin Tegel, Duesseldorf, Hamburg and Cologne.
+Departures information on its website showed flights cancelled from a range of German airports including Berlin Tegel, Duesseldorf, Hamburg and Cologne.

 TUIfly was also forced to cancel flights last year after many pilots called in sick, with their union saying staff were concerned that merger talks, since failed, could lead to job and pay cuts.